rymdkraftverk/level1/suggested-improvements.md

 Use pixi container in level1 and use that for moving multiple entities at once Z-index needs to be handled per container

-Gotchas:

-Text cannot be resized by using the asset.scale property and keep the same visual quality, due to current limitations in pixi.
-Instead you need to use `l1.scaleText`.